 The Rev. Adrian Dannhauser was raised as a Southern Baptist in Mississippi.
 It took the Episcopal Church in New York City, however, to bring out her passion for spreading the Gospel.
 She discovered the Episcopal Church in her mid-twenties and still marvels at its many gifts – ancient tradition, progressive theology, an invitation to question, an emphasis on social justice, liturgical space for contemplation, and Christian community grounded in the Eucharist.
-Today Adrian’s ministry is fueled by her commitment to evangelism and mission.
-She seeks to empower others to share God’s love through faith-filled conversation in daily life and service to those in need.
+As Priest in Charge, Adrian gets to be involved in nearly every aspect of life at Incarnation, from preaching, teaching, pastoral care and leadership development, to budgets, administration and financial stewardship.
+She is particularly passionate about evangelism and mission, seeking to empower others to share God’s love through faith-filled conversation in daily life and service to those in need.

-Prior to arriving at Church of the Incarnation, Adrian served just up the street at St. James’ Church on Madison Ave.
-She is active in a number of Episcopal and ecumenical ministries, serves on the Governor’s Interfaith Advisory Council, and chairs the Episcopal Diocese of New York Task Force Against Human Trafficking.
-In 2017, she was selected as a New York Nonprofit Media 40 Under 40 Rising Stars honoree for her efforts to combat human trafficking.
+Prior to arriving at the Church of the Incarnation, Adrian served just up the street at St. James’ Church on Madison Ave.
+She is active in a number of Episcopal and ecumenical ministries, chairs the Episcopal Diocese of New York Task Force Against Human Trafficking, and is a member of the Board of Directors of ECPAT-USA, the leading anti-trafficking policy organization in the United States.
+In 2017, she was selected as a New York Nonprofit Media 40 Under 40 Rising Stars honoree for her efforts to combat human trafficking in hotels.
 Her work in this arena has also been featured by BBC World Service and Real Women Real Stories.

 Before ordained ministry, Adrian practiced corporate bankruptcy law and financial restructuring at the Wall Street firm Fried, Frank, Harris, Shriver & Jacobson LLP.
 She also has a history in dance ministry and a lifelong love of ballet.
 Adrian holds a B.A. from Duke University, a J.D. from Vanderbilt University Law School, and an M.Div. from Yale Divinity School.

-In the Episcopal Church, members of the parish are elected by the congregation to assist the Rector in the governance and decision-making of the church.
+In the Episcopal Church, members of the parish are elected by the congregation to assist the Priest in Charge in the governance and decision-making of the church.
 The Vestry is involved in management of the finances and the property of the church, as well as oversight of its ministries and mission.